wal-co/D-D_Obsidian_vaults/src/site/notes/The Gribbits Detective Agency/Players/Ea.md

 > Components: V, S
 > Duration: Instantaneous
 >
 >Flame-like radiance descends on a creature that you can see within range.
-The target must succeed on a [[Dex\|Dex]] saving throw or take $1d8$ of radiant damage.
+The target must succeed on a [[Players Handbook/Ability Scores/Dexterity Ability Score\|DEX]] saving throw or take $1d8$ of radiant damage.
 The target gains no benefit from cover for this saving throw

 >[!tip]+ Spare the Dying